citp/privacy-policy-historical/r/ru/rus/russianbare.com.md

 **Agreement to Privacy Policy**

 By using this site, you agree to the terms of this Privacy Policy as set forth above.
-Enature.net reserves the right to change any of its web site Privacy Policies at any time.
+Enature reserves the right to change any of its web site Privacy Policies at any time.